There is really no doubt that an Everglades Airboat Tour is one of the best ways to explore the Everglades National Park in Florida.

 How long is the Everglades Tour + What happens?

 Most tours last for 30-40 minutes which is a perfect amount of time to stay entertained on the water without getting bored.
+The best airboat tour of the Everglades should go for this amount as it is the perfect time for you not to feel bored.

 During this time, a guide will give you lots of information about the Everglades.
 This is one of the big reasons I would recommend a tour.
 Our tour guide was fun and informative and told us lots of fun facts!